apocaliss92/scrypted-advanced-notifier/README.md

 - `Whitelisted zones`: Only detections on these zones will trigger a notification
 - `Blacklisted zones`: Detections on these zones will be ignored

+## Occupancy rules
+Similar concept applied to occupancy, a combination of observe zone + detection class can be set to check if the zone is occupied or not
+### General configurations
+- `Object detector`: Plugin to use to execute the object detection (Overrides the setting specified in the plugin section)
+- `Score threshold`: minimum score to trigger the occupancy in bulk (not used for now)

+### Rule configurations
+- `Enabled`: Enable or disable the rule (On homeassistant will be available a switch to enable/disable each rule)
+- `Detection class`: Detection class to match in the zone
+- `Observe zone`: Zone of type 'Observe' that will be matched
+- `Zone type`: Intersect if the match can happen on any intersection, Contain if the detection must happen completely inside the zone
+- `Score threshold`: minimum score to trigger the occupancy
+- `Occupancy confirmation`: minimum amount of seconds to wait if the state should be updated.
+This should avoid some false positives
+- `Zone occupied text`: Text that will be notified when the zone gets occupied
+- `Zone not occupied text`: Text that will be notified when the zone becomes free
+- `Notifiers`: notifiers to notify
+- `Priority`: Priority of the notification, will have effect only for pushover
+- `Actions`: actions that will be shown on the notification.
+Rendering will vary depending on the notifier.
+For HA will be an actionable notification, for pushover will be additional links in the text.
+Both of them require homeassistant to work, the same event will be triggered with the specified action type

 ## Test
 A test notification can be send with the specified settings